Serial Number Restoration Kit

 The magnifying glasses can aid students in observing the numbers during the restoration process.
 If more magnifying glasses are needed, they can be purchased separately.

 The PowerPoint presentation includes five different formulas of acid enchants for use in the laboratory exercises.
 The only thing not included with the kit is chemicals.
 Some components of the reagents may not be common to school laboratories and must be purchased separately.
 However, these are available from any scientific supply company at reasonable prices.

 - Power Point Laboratory Exercise

-- Eight samples of Stainless Steel with obliterated serial numbers
+- 16 samples of steel with obliterated serial numbers

 - Six 2 inch glass lens 8X magnifying glasses